Dusteen99/Portfolio/README.md

 # Portfolio
-A collection of some of my projects comepleted studying Computer Science.
+A collection of some of my projects completed studying Computer Science.
 Please do not reproduce any of these.